mischavandenburg/kubecraft/docs/terraform-pipeline.md

 **Note:** You will need to create credentials valid for a `push` to the `main` branch, and for the `staging` environment.

+- Specify an Entity type of Branch and a GitHub branch name of "main".
+- Specify an Entity type of Environment and a GitHub environment name of "staging" (this must correspond with the environment name you set in your repo fork)

+When the service principal is created, assign it the "Contributor" role on the subscription that you will be deploying to.

 ### Remote backend configuration

 For the remote backend configuration, we will need to configure a resource group, storage account, and container on Azure Blob Storage.
 You can use the following script to provision these resources: